lilithgkini/challenges/Pwn/Challenge2/walkthrough/README.md

 Develop an **arbitrary read** primitive to leak addresses from the thread's heap and the libc.
 From there we can calculate the thread's stack and leak any value on it, such as an address to the binary.

-Then develop an **arbitrary write** primitive and create a ROPchain to execute any command we want from libc by overwriting the return address of the function so that when we provide the "quit" command our ROP gets triggered.
+Then develop an **arbitrary write** primitive, create a ROPchain to execute any command we want from libc (ret2libc) and overwrie the return address of the function so that when we provide the "quit" command our ROP gets triggered.

 Using the python script i wrote: